codeedog/aws-rest-mongo/README.md

  - Learn how to package and deploy functions and layers from the CLI (not GUI)
  - Learn how the CLI tools work (their idiosyncrasies)
  - Learn the structure and meaning of template.yaml

+## Getting Started

+1. You should have `git`, `npm`, `node`, `aws` and `sam` installed.
+2. Create AWS and mongoDB Atlas accounts, users, etc.
+2. Clone the repository.
+4. Create a file `.env` and assign values to two variables:
+ - `REGION=<aws region>`
+ - `MONGODB_RW_URI="mongodb+srv://<mdb_usr>:<mdb_pwd>@<mongo_db_server"`
+3. Change directory to `hello-world`.
+5. Run `npm install`
+6. `npm run test:coverage`
+6. Stash the mongo URI in AWS SSM: `aws ssm put-parameter --name "MDB_URI" --value "<uri>" --type "SecureString"`
+6. In another shell, run `sam local start-api`
+7. `npm run test:local`
+8. `sam deploy` \# *Note: template.yaml contains a reference to a layer built previously.
+You should use your own layer!*
+9. Test with: `curl <deployed_api_gateway_url>`
+9. Modify `test:hosted` in `package.json` to reflect your gateway URI
+9. `npm run test:hosted`

+## What's Happening?

+This repository contains a number of moving parts:

+- Lambda function: `app.js` implements a REST API backended by mongo db in cloud atlas.
+- Lambda layer: A layer containing the mongodb javascript driver and an AWS driver from npmjs.
+- A SAM template file: `template.yaml` which provisions an AWS stack with the Lambda function, the Lambda layer, an API Gateway, and some roles to support them.
+- An entry in the AWS Secret Store, which you should provision from your local machine.
+This tests not keeping passwords in environment variables in AWS Lambda.
+- Test coverage for the local code, local mocked stack, and hosted stack.

+The *Getting Started* section explains the steps necessary to initialize and run each of these.
+Also, the layer contains only released npmjs library code.
+The idea is to pack all of the commonly used public libraries into one layer.
+A similar process could be used for common code used across a monorepo.

 ## Learnings